-Music Therapy, a form of non-threatening, non-verbal communication, is the evidence-based use of clinically prescribed use of music interventions.
+Music Therapy is the evidence-based use of clinically prescribed use of musical relating, uses music as a form of non-threatening, non-verbal communication.
 Music Therapy makes use of a client’s greatest strengths and response to music to develop an individual’s greatest needs.
 Individualized goals are developed within a therapeutic relationship by a credentialed professional.
 Music Therapists use their training as musicians, clinicians, and researchers to accommodate changes in areas of cognition, communication, social skills, physical skills, behavior, sensory motor skills, psychological and emotional areas.

-Continuously proven theory and research indicate that the systematic application of the various elements of musical experience can aid in the following ways:
+Continuously proven theory and research indicate that the systematic application of the various elements of musical relating can aid in the following ways:

-- Musical experience requires attending, recognizing, identifying, discriminating, organizing, relating, comparing, conceptualizing and recalling sensory (kinesthetic, tactile, visual and auditory) stimuli.
+- Musical relating requires attending, recognizing, identifying, discriminating, organizing, comparing, conceptualizing and recalling sensory (kinesthetic, tactile, visual and auditory) stimuli.

 - Because music is non-verbal communication, it offers the verbal individual a method for expressing feelings that are difficult to express in traditional language, and provides the non-verbal individual an alternate communication mode.